TylerJost/TACC-Dockerfiles/README.md

 This is a repository to update and maintain dockerfiles used for single-cell sequencing analysis.

+If you are curious about what Docker is, check out the always helpful Fireship video: https://www.youtube.com/watch?v=Gjnup-PuquQ

 ## scanpy_development
 This is a full environment for processing raw sequencing data into a log-transformed count matrix.
 Each portion of the `scanpy` "best-practices" paper should be possible, though some elements haven't been updated in a long time.
 Use of a docker environment is helpful to avoid future syntax changes.
 This is built on miniconda, so it is quite large.
 It has an environment called `dev` for processing data.